aptos-labs/aptos-core/documentation/coding_guidelines.md

 title: Coding Guidelines
 ---

-This document describes the coding guidelines for the Diem Core Rust codebase.
+This document describes the coding guidelines for the Aptos Core Rust codebase.

 ## Code formatting

 All code formatting is enforced with [rustfmt](https://github.com/rust-lang/rustfmt) with a project-specific configuration.
-Below is an example command to adhere to the Diem Core project conventions.
+Below is an example command to adhere to the Aptos Core project conventions.

 ```
 diem$ cargo xfmt